Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 Now that you have an Azure Content Safety resource and you have a subscription key for that resource, let's run some tests by using the Image content safety API.

-Here is a sample request with Python:

-1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/indivNameual#Downloads).
-Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.

 1. Substitute the `<Endpoint>` with your resource endpoint URL.

-1. Upload your image by one of two methods:**by content (Base64) or by BlobUrl**.
-We only support JPEG, PNG, GIF, BMP image formats.
+1. Upload your image by one of two methods: **by content (Base64) or by BlobUrl**.
+We only support **Jpeg, Png, Gif, Bmp,Tiff and Webp** image formats, If your format is animated, we will extract the first frame to do the detection.

    - First method (Recommend): encoding your image to base64.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding quickly.
 Put the path to your base 64 image in the _content_ parameter below.